aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     "REDIS_PORT": "6379",
     "REDIS_PASSWORD": "redis-secret"
     }
-    2. Return the absolute path from the given relative path to lambda handler
-    3. redis_user.crt file stored in the root directory of your Lambda function
+    2. redis_user.crt file stored in the "certs" directory of your Lambda function
-    4. redis_user_private.key file stored in the root directory of your Lambda function
+    3. redis_user_private.key file stored in the "certs" directory of your Lambda function
-    5. redis_ca.pem file stored in the root directory of your Lambda function
+    4. redis_ca.pem file stored in the "certs" directory of your Lambda function

 ## Advanced